Hannz07/Employee_Performance_Prediction/README.md

 ---

 ## 🛠️ The Challenge: Mitigating Data Leakage
 In the initial phase, the model achieved a suspicious **98% accuracy**.
-A deep dive revealed **Proxy Data Leakage**, where technical scores and years of experience overly dominated the prediction.
+A deep dive revealed **Proxy Data Leakage**, where interview scores, technical scores and years of experience overly dominated the prediction.
 To build a more reliable model, I conducted **3 iterations of feature refinement**:

 1.  **Iteration 1:** Baseline model (All features).
 98% Accuracy (Identified as Leakage).
 2.  **Iteration 2:** Dropped `interview score`, `tech_assessment` & `years_experience`.
 Logistic Regression remained stable at **91%**, proving the strength of behavioral predictors.